 It is not unusual that, as time passes, the form and relative importance of a bilateral relationship would undergo changes.
-Looking at the US-Japan relationship objectively, the statistics on trade, investment, and people-to-people exchange eloquently attest to the fact that the mutual importance that each country holds for the other has decreased.
-There are several reasons for this.
+The statistics on trade, investment, and people-to-people exchange attest to the fact that the mutual importance that each country holds for the other has decreased, and there are several reasons for this.

 The main reason is that the relative influence of both the United States and Japan has fallen while the relative influence of rising countries, most notably China, has increased.
-In particular, the rapid market expansion in the newly emerging countries has meant a major change in the flow of goods, services, finance, technology, and people.
+In particular, the rapid market expansion in some countries has meant a major change in the flow of goods, services, finance, technology, and people.
 In 2004, the United States ceded the role of Japan's biggest trading partner to China.
 The share of Japan's foreign direct investment that goes to the United States was almost halved between 2005 and 2009, from 27 percent to 14 percent, and US trade with China has grown to 2.5 times the size of its trade with Japan.
-It is only natural for one country to take a strong interest in another with which it has an expanding economic relationship.
+It is only natural that a country would take a strong interest in another with which it has an expanding economic relationship.